Episode: When the Trail goes Cold — Kaye Stewart

 In this article we'll look at the dangerous practice of police using psychics and whether the psychics having prior knowledge made for a better performance — seemingly it didn't — because we'll also give examples of Sensing Murder still finding the need to cheat to make the psychics seem believable.
 Finally we will provide another explanation of what might have happened to Kaye Stewart.

 Keep in mind that this 'Sensing Murder' episode only went to air around 2 months after it was produced because the psychics had failed to produce any new leads.
 The episode didn't document how psychics solved the case, it documented how they failed.
-If the case is solved now it will be because of public input.
+If by the time you read this article the case has been solved, it will be because of public input, not psychic nonsense.

 Tony Andrews, a fellow skeptic, approached the NZ Police last year and asked them about their policy on psychics, and this is the reply he received from the "Superintendent of Executive and Ministerial Services":

 Q - Do the New Zealand Police ever use psychics in investigations?It's relevant to note that Tony has also offered the Sensing Murder psychics Kelvin Cruickshank, Sue Nicholson and Deb Webber a psychic challenge.
 Demonstrate their ability, the same as they are willing to do on Sensing Murder and earn $20,000.
 They have refused.
 He then offered them $20,000 just to participate, theirs to keep win or lose.
 None have responded.
 They obviously have the same confidence in their abilities as we do.